cbschuld/chrisschuld.com-legacy/_posts/2020-02-02-using-openvpn-for-aws-vpn.md

 I continue to find a need for a simple and inexpensive VPN solution for Amazon Web Services.
 The VPN solutions AWS provides feel like extended pricing overkill for what I am typically looking for.
 I also want to add SSL for the HTTPS side of the configuration via [Let's Encrypt](https://letsencrypt.org/).

-### Pick 2
+### Goals (pick 2) and Process

 In the Good, Fast, Cheap triangle I am working towards Fast and Cheap here.

-### Goals

 Overall I want to connect to my AWS VPC via VPN, access resources and then disconnect.
 I do not have a goal beyond that.

-### Process

-Here is the walk through I use to stand up an OpenVPN server in an AWS account and use [Let's Encrypt](https://letsencrypt.org/) to provide the SSL certificate.
+Thus... here is the walk-through I use to stand up an OpenVPN server in an Amazon Web Services (AWS) account and use [Let's Encrypt](https://letsencrypt.org/) to provide the SSL certificate.

 #### Create the Instance